nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * provide doctors with a place to **store and centrally manage their patients’ information**
-* allows doctors to schedule appointments, send appointment reminders and other notifications (eg. medication, payment information) to patients using their stored contact information.
+* allow doctors to schedule appointments, send appointment reminders and other notifications (eg. medication, payment information) to patients using their stored contact information.